SamuelHarner/samuelharner.github.io/_posts/2022-08-26-cs-overview.md

 *(this post is a work in progess)*

 # Introduction
 This is a short overview of some of the core concepts underlying computer science and programming, based on my 3-year bachelor's degree in computer science at KTH Royal Institute of Technology.
-The most basic concepts of control flow in programming (such as if-statements and for-loops) will not be covered specifically, nor will related tangential topics such as human-computer interaction or areas of mathematics used in computer science (such as linear algebara and discrete mathematics).
+The most basic concepts of control flow in programming (such as if-statements and for-loops) will not be covered specifically, nor will related tangential topics such as human-computer interaction or areas of mathematics used in computer science (such as linear algebra and discrete mathematics).

 The following concepts will be covered:
 - [Data structures](#data-structures)